yendeyboy/friday-night-fluffin/README.md

 then this is might be the **hard part**

-it will gives you error(s) that says if you need to keep the change you or not of a part of a code.
+it might gives you error(s) that says if you need to keep the change you or not of a part of a code.

 you have two options